php-fig/fig-standards/proposed/container-meta.md

 However, if the exception is thrown by some code out of the container's scope (for instance an exception thrown while instantiating an entry), the container is not required to wrap this exception in a custom exception implementing the `ContainerExceptionInterface`.

-A [discussion about the usefulness of the base exception](https://groups.google.com/forum/#!topic/php-fig/_vdn5nLuPBI) was held on the PHP-FIG's discussion group
+The usefulness of the base exception interface was questioned: it is not an exception one would typically catch [[5]](#link_base_exception_usefulness).

+However, most PHP-FIG members considered it to be a best practice.
+Base exception interface are implemented in previous PSRs and several member projects.
+The base exception interface was therefore kept.

 #### 7.3.2 Not found exception